winering/Preferabli-for-iOS/PreferabliDataSDKDemo/Pods/PreferabliDataSDK/PreferabliDataSDK/PreferabliDataSDK/tools/PreferabliDataSDK.docc/Other.md

 # Other

-These are the other miscellaneous classes you may run into while using the SDK.
+These are the additional classes you may run into while using the SDK.

 ## Topics